 Schemas and Forms

 You have the newly defined content type: a form.
 But how will your users fill this?
 Every time a user fills the fields (questions) of this content and submits it, a new instance is created (filled form), containing all the answers given in the form (saved to the corresponding fields).

 Fields of content types can have different types and different configurations, just like questions on a survey.
 So if you have your questions, you can easily select the matching types using a wide variety of field types from simple text and number fields to more complex ones containing multiple options to choose, or even a list of links as answers.
 The fields can also be used to refine your questions by setting minimum or maximum values, making a question/field required to fill, or adding more complex rules like email or phone number validation.

 Schema represents the content model of the repository: the content types you create.
 This schema contains all the types, their fields and field configurations, and can be downloaded from your repository on the fly (through OData REST API) that lets you build custom UI for your form.

 The content is there in the repository.
 How it will be visible to users is up to you.
 You can get fields and possible values by API calls and display it in your solution according to you needs.

 Every content is built up by fields.
-For example, a user as content has numerous special fields for storing data: their username and password, among others.
+For example, a user as content has numerous special fields for storing data: their username and full name, among others.
 It is no different with forms, but instead of username and password, it consists of questions.
 Fields of a content can be defined on the content type definition.

 Forms and permissions